codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Create the virtual environment

-Lets create a virtual environment or venv, which is a isolated environment that contains a Python installation in addition to other packages.
+Let's create a virtual environment or `venv`, which is an isolated environment that contains a Python installation in addition to other packages.
 If you want to learn more check out this [Link](https://link-url-here.org](https://docs.python.org/3/tutorial/venv.html).

 ```shell
 python3 -m venv .venv